Categories

 SUMMARY:

 Released by St. Martin’s Press in 2024, this 288-page hardcover explores the nefarious exploits of the Old West’s last desperadoes and the lawmen chasing after them.
 The prologue relates a middle-of-the-night train robbery in proximity to Wilcox, Wyoming, on June 2, 1899.
-Not only was it another successful raid for Butch Cassidy’s Wild Bunch, but its notoriety nationwide signaled the end was coming for the Old West’s most elusive desperadoes.
+Not only was it another notorious raid for Butch Cassidy’s Wild Bunch, but subsequent scrutiny nationwide signaled the end was coming for the Old West’s seemingly most elusive outlaws.

 As an unintended consequence of Western expansion, Clavin elaborates on how the vast frontier spanning from Canada to Mexico supplied three prominent outlaw hideouts: Brown’s Hole, the Hole-In-The-Wall, and Robbers’ Roost along the so-called ‘Outlaw Trail.’
 For years before the 19th Century’s close, rival bandits could share these remote locales gloating over why savvy posses wouldn’t dare breach these sparse strongholds.
-The likelihood of hidden ambush, exhausted horses, and a scarcity of food and water (if you didn’t know where to find it) frankly provided no incentives to further these pursuits.
+The likelihood of hidden ambush, exhausted horses, and a scarcity of food and water (if you didn’t know where to find it) frankly provided no incentives for weary would-be law enforcers to go any further.

 Aside from introducing comparatively obscure bandits meeting foul ends (i.e. George Parrott; the Blackjack Ketchum gang; etc.), Wyoming’s infamous Johnson County War and Arizona’s Pleasant Valley War are discussed.
-With virtually exclusive control of livestock (i.e. cattle) and, therefore, grazing lands at stake, both range wars would accumulate scores of wanton casualties.
-Local police, U.S. Marshals, and even the private-sector Pinkertons already had their hands full with smaller-scale crooks to contend with essentially organized crime, including range assassins.
+With virtually exclusive control of livestock and, therefore, the best grazing lands at stake, both range wars would accumulate scores of wanton casualties.
+Local police, U.S. Marshals, and even the private-sector Pinkertons already had their hands full with smaller-scale crooks to contend with essentially organized crime, including freelancing range assassins.

-Dogged efforts of undercover operatives, such as the Pinkertons’ Charlie Siringo, at least ensured valuable surveillance over time on fugitives would be shared in a growing law enforcement network.
-Roving outlaws, in that sense, became hard-pressed to outrace the practicality of telegraphs.
+Dogged efforts by undercover operatives, such as the Pinkertons’ Charlie Siringo, at least ensured valuable surveillance over time on assorted fugitives would be shared in a growing law enforcement network.
+Roving thieves and killers, in that sense, became hard-pressed to outrace the practicality of telegraphs and ‘Wanted’ posters.

 Among the ‘Wild Bunch,’ Butch Cassidy, “The Sundance Kid” Harry Longabaugh, and their incorrigible cronies (including the psychotic “Kid Curry”) usually managed to evade capture.
 Yet, the brazen Wilcox heist signaled that their profitable fun-and-games would soon end.
-With Cassidy and Longabaugh absconding to South America (along with Longabaugh’s wife, Etta Place), the region’s remaining bandits would be hunted down, one by one, as necessary, into the early 20th Century.
+With Cassidy, Longabaugh, and Longabaugh’s wife, Etta Place, absconding to South America, the region’s remaining bandits would be hunted down, one by one, as necessary, into the early 20th Century.
 Of the Wild Bunch’s known membership, only ex-convicts Elza Lay and Laura Bullion would live to see past middle age.

 REVIEW:

-As an author, Tom Clavin’s narrative style for Bandit Heaven is admirably consistent with his prior Old West works.
-Concocting briskly conversational yet still historically accurate text, Clavin delivers all the necessary goods, including welcome sprinkles of humor.
-His propensity for extended side stories shouldn’t, otherwise, impact a solid read revisiting The Wild Bunch’s capers and long-befuddled posses in pursuit.
+As an author, Tom Clavin’s storytelling narrative for Bandit Heaven is admirably consistent with his prior Old West works.
+Briskly concocting casual yet historically accurate text, Clavin delivers all the necessary goods, including welcome sprinkles of humor.
+His propensity for conversational side stories shouldn’t, otherwise, impact a solid read revisiting The Wild Bunch’s capers and various long-befuddled posses in pursuit.

 With the infamous Johnson County War as a prelude, Clavin focuses on the era’s most notorious bandits, their cronies, and really, by extension, more cronies of cronies.
 The same applies to his detailed takes on the Pinkertons and local law enforcement, as their successes often proved hard-earned.
-Along with his excellent mini-biography of Charlie Siringo, Clavin examines manhunters Tom Horn, Frank Canton, and lesser competition like Joe Lefors, with precision.
+Along with a commendable mini-biography of Charlie Siringo, Clavin examines less-ethical, rival manhunters in Tom Horn and Frank Canton, along with overrated competition like Joe Lefors, with precision.

-Hence, Clavin would make a stellar professor in the classroom engaging students on his subject matter’s less-than-glamorous realities.
-He also knows better than to pitch unprovable theories and sticks to grounded history.
+Hence, Clavin would make a stellar professor in the classroom engaging students on comparing his subject matter’s ‘crime does pay’ capers to its less-than-glamorous realities.
+He also knows better than to pitch unprovable conspiracy theories and sticks to grounded history.
 For instance, Clavin doesn’t speculate much on Ethel “Etta” Place’s tantalizingly unknown fate beyond mentioning some possibilities that historians have considered.

-Among them is a quick footnote indicating that Place and fellow Wild Bunch girlfriend, Ann Bassett, weren’t the same person since their conflicting known whereabouts at certain times makes such an intriguing notion impossible.
+Among them is a quick footnote indicating that Place and fellow Wild Bunch girlfriend, Ann Bassett, most likely isn’t the same person since their conflicting known whereabouts at established times makes such an intriguing notion impossible.
 Still, given their startling physical resemblance (even evidently sharing the same birth year), let alone Place’s seemingly non-existent past, it does make one wonder about strange coincidences possibly linking Place with Bassett.

 As for the unsolved Butch & Sundance mystery dating back to 1908 in San Vincente, Clavin explores it as much as he can – without going overboard.
-Clavin mentions that at least other two fellow American bandits the duo knew were working South America at the same time, so misassumptions on shady aliases were common.
-His reporting leave open a remote chance that Butch & Sundance’s inexplicable mistakes in San Vicente weren’t made by them.
-No matter how slick this dynamite duo (read Clavin’s text on their train heists for this pun) was in its prime: they were either very much off their game that fateful night – or some luckless copycats pretended to be them one last time.
+Clavin mentions that at least other two fellow American bandits the duo knew of were working South America at the same time, so misassumptions on shady aliases were inevitable.

 Considering members of Cassidy’s family claimed he survived under an alias to old age, again one wonders.
-Clavin doesn’t even mention it, but a similar claim has also been made before of Sundance – that is, to a far lesser degree.
+Clavin doesn’t even mention it, but similar yet far fewer claims have also been made before of Longabaugh.
 Unless reliable forensic evidence is excavated from a San Vicente cemetery, it appears the same ‘what-if Butch & Sundance’ scenarios from over a century ago are still on the table.

-Much of what Clavin reports is often found elsewhere, but there are occasionally obscure gems that one wouldn’t expect.
-For instance, the unfulfilled prospect of Butch and his pals enlisting as U.S. soldiers in the Spanish-American War in hopes of securing amnesty is a curious notion.
+Generally, much of what Clavin reports is often found elsewhere.
+There are, however, occasionally obscure gems that one wouldn’t expect.
+For instance, the unfulfilled prospect of Butch and his pals enlisting as U.S. soldiers in the Spanish-American War in exchange of securing amnesty is a curious notion.
 For that matter, having his boys instead hold off from robbing unguarded trains during the war, shows what a patriotic and generous soul the wily Butch Cassidy was (wink-wink).
 Or how about The Sundance Kid’s failed efforts at commanding his own spin-off faction?
-Such details and anecdotes are Clavin’s forte, so even if one already knows much of this material, you can appreciate these enlightening revelations.
+Such details and anecdotes are Clavin’s forte.
+Even if one already knows much of this material, you can appreciate these enlightening revelations.

 For armchair historians (older teens and up), Bandit Heaven delivers a contemporary Old West history lesson well worth taking for a ride.